tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 - 🔗 [The future of the internet is in the past](https://www.reddit.com/r/webdev/comments/1kp5ria/the_future_of_the_internet_is_in_the_past/).
 I've been in _the game_ for 15 years so I remember being excited about all the things mentioned here, and a bit dissalusioned by the state of modern web development.
 - 🎙️ [Hot Money](https://www.pushkin.fm/podcasts/hot-money) is back.
 The amazing podcast from the Financial Times is back for season 3 and this time about how a fraudulent German fintech company is linked to the Russian government.
 - 📺 We finished White Lotus season 3 and I enjoyed it, but I do feel that the joy of watching rich people ruin their lives is having less impact each season.
-- 🎮 After [picking up my Playdate again](/blog/artifacts-from-another-universe), I've spent some time playing the games I'd bought previously and I've gotten really into [Reasonant Tale](https://play.date/games/resonant-tale/) - a tiny _Zelda_-like with lots of charm.
+- 🎮 After [picking up my Playdate again](/blog/artifacts-from-another-universe) I've spent some time playing the games I'd bought previously so I've gotten really into [Reasonant Tale](https://play.date/games/resonant-tale/) - a tiny Zelda-like with lots of charm.
 - 🎮 I also restarted and came back around to [Atomfall](https://www.youtube.com/watch?v=mdtFjfXetg0).
 Imagine Fallout in the Lake District.
 Unlike Fallout, It's more survival than RPG but I'm really enjoying unravelling the mystery.